We mourn the passing of

 Unit Pages will be expanded in 2017, and will include Unit Websites and/or a Page assembled from known information.

 …or perhaps you have never heard of us?

 I’m not surprised.

 People were recruited who had retired from the forces (regular & reserve), to carry out low level Home Defence roles in the event of an attack on Great Britain, and wouldn’t cost lots of money in basic training.
 They were administered within the existing Territorial Army, and with a bit of familiarisation with more modern weapons and equipment, a very keen and experienced force was thus available which could be very valuable if somebody decided to attack the UK.
 In 1982, four pilot Companies were formed around Perth, Reading, Bedford and Worcester.
 A full HSF Company had 100 – 120 soldiers (including 5 officers) and was usually commanded by a Major.

 There was no need for the Home Service Force in Northern Ireland because there already existed a number of Home Service Battalions of the Ulster Defence Force (later part of The Royal Irish Regiment), and so The HSF was confined to the mainland of Great Britain, although there were detachments based in the smaller offshore islands as well.

-Without the performance of the personnel in those companies it may not have happened, so the rest of us owe thanks to those “pioneers” .
+Without the performance of the personnel in those companies the Home Service Force may not have happened, so the rest of us owe thanks to those “pioneers” .

 The Home Service Force was officially raised in 1985, (with some formations ready to start in 1984), but disbanded in 1992.
 This reflected the collapse of The Soviet Empire, the Berlin Wall, and Soviet-style communism.
 The “so-called” Peace Dividend that was to turn swords into ploughshares.
 Some hope.